joedokiss/api-store/README.md

 ## 1. About this program:
-> the tree structure (see snapshot as example, which is used in this demo application) will be essentially converted into the array structure,
+> the tree structure (see snapshot 1 as example, which is used in this demo application) will be essentially saved as the array structure (eg. array $nodes), and the tree will be built as (see snapshot 2 as example)
 ```
 $nodes = [
 	['id' => 1,  'parent_id' => 0, 'store_name' => 'A', 'store_state' => 'NSW'],